floesche/LED-Display_G4_Firmware/docs/index.md

 nav_order: 1
 ---

+Software running on micro controller units (MCU) is considered firmware.
+The document guides you from obtaining the hardware to make the comm and driver panel work.

+1. TOC
+{:toc}

 # Firmware

 The [driver](../../Panel/docs/driver.md) and [comm board](../../Hardware/docs/comm.md) use a total of five micro controller units (MCUs).
 To program these five ATmega328, you will need the [programmer](programmer.md) explained in the [acquisition](../../../docs/G4-Acquisition.md) step.
 This text explains, how an Arduino can be used as a ["In-circuit Serial Programmer" (ISP)](#isp) to flash the firmware to [the driver](#driver) and the [comm board](#comm).